 The Average Price of a 1-Bedroom Apartment: $1,040

-What Living Here is Like: Living in the capital of Tennessee is like living in a freelancer's dream, which is why many self-employed people have adored this city for years.
+What Living Here is Like: Living in the capital of Tennessee is a freelancer's dream, which is why many self-employed people have adored this city for years.
 The music scene is iconic, and you can work from any number of excellent coffee shops that span the city.

-Why It's Perfect for Freelancers: A large portion of the people in Nashville are self-employed, and with WorkIT encouraging tech-savvy people to move to the city, there are plenty of jobs and co-working spaces available.
-Meet likeminded creative people and network, or explore all the entertainment options.
+Why It's Perfect for Freelancers: A large portion of the people in Nashville are self-employed.
+WorkIT is also encouraging tech-savvy people to move to the city, so there are plenty of jobs and co-working spaces available.
+Meet like-minded creative people and network, or explore all the entertainment options.